 Farmers face a unique set of stressors because farming is an occupation that is largely influenced by factors that are beyond a farmer’s control.
 They can also be isolated geographically and socially as they tend to work long hard days alone and may not prioritize their own health and well-being to get the job done.

-We help them gain or regain motivation and see the purpose of our work by feeling and realizing that what we do is an important part of a bigger vision.
+We help them gain or regain motivation and see the purpose of their work by feeling and realizing that what they do is an important part of a bigger vision.

 We harness the magical beauty of the East African ‘Lesso’ also known as ‘Khanga’ to make vibrant bags for your coffee.